mikevaldezcode/mikevaldezcode/README.md

 ## I'm a Software Engineer!!

 - 👁 I’m learning everday!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate
 - 🥅 2022 Goals: Develop more projects, Find a software engineer job
 - ⚡ Fun fact: I love fitness, creating a more advanced world